simonh1000/ftp-deploy/README.md

 ```
 ## Testing

-I use proftpd to create a simple ftp server at test/remote and then run the script at `node ./test/test`
+A script to run a simple ftp server is included at `npm run test_server` and this is needed to run the main tests as `npm test`.

-## License

-MIT